 There are lots of ways to do cold emailing.
 If one method isn’t working, try another.
 Don’t be afraid to experiment.

 As you test different templates, keep track of your metrics, and take note of the differences in reply rates.
+This can also help you create a style guide for your emails.
 Track the open rate of your emails as well.
 Performance tracking helps you understand what changes need to be made in order to build an effective cold emailing strategy.

 5 Cold Email Strategies